 In contrast, disposable diapers have a lower “startup” cost, but they’re likely more expensive in the long run.
 At typically $0.20 to $0.25 each, they’ll total anywhere between $500 and $1,000 per year, depending on the brand and your child’s needs.

-The environmental impact of disposable diapers
+What is the environmental impact of disposable diapers?

 In the US, the Environmental Protection Agency (EPA) estimates that disposable diapers made up 1.4 percent of total municipal solid waste generation in 2018.

 Doesn’t sound like much?
 It adds up to a whopping 4.1 million tons.

 Aside from the sheer volume of garbage, what goes into most throwaway diapers isn’t eco-friendly either: They’re made with everything from wood pulp to plastics (used for the liquid-absorbing material), all destined for the landfill after one use.

 Once they start decomposing in landfills, disposable diapers emit methane—a greenhouse gas that’s 25 times more potent than carbon dioxide—and contaminate water systems.

 Despite what you may have heard, disposable diapers won’t turn to compost or biodegrade in a landfill, except in limited cases.
 Yes, there are biodegradable disposables made of cornstarch, which could (theoretically) be composted.

 But sorry to say, in reality, these won’t biodegrade in the airless conditions of a landfill.
 You’d likely have to compost them at home (that is, if you have the space), and they can take months to decompose.